dannyhernandezcybersecurity/PythonFinanceTracker/README.md

 Pseudocode:

-Finance Tracker Class
+Finance Tracker Class:
-Class is called the user inputs a budget, income, expenses, and savings goal Functions below the class define and call the user's budget, savings, income, and expenses The user can also generate a summary and save the summary to a file called data.txt Advanced Finance Tracker
+Class is called the user inputs a budget, income, expenses, and savings goal

+Functions below the class define and call the user's budget, savings, income, and expenses

+The user can also generate a summary and save the summary to a file called data.txt

+Advanced Finance Tracker:
 Logs expenses to a category and exports the expenses to a file.

 The user is given 7 options

-On what to do with their data points, including income expenses and exporting the expenses to a CSV If the user inputs a non-valid choice they are presented with an error this is done with an exception
+On what to do with their data points, including income expenses and exporting the expenses to a CSV

+If the user inputs a non-valid choice they are presented with an error this is done with an exception